TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 28/Acts 28.30.md

 ---

-And he abode two whole years in his own hired dwelling, and received all that went in unto him,
+Paul stayed two whole years in his own rented house, and received all who were coming to him,